-Introducing our 1300 watt electric bicycle 52V geared motor conversion kit.
-This is the latest in E-bike motor technology and has been part of our product mix since the fall of 2013.
+Introducing our 1300 watt (peak) electric bicycle 52V geared motor conversion kit.
+This is the latest in E-bike motor technology and has been part of our product mix since the fall of 2013, which includes continuous updates/revisions as the years have passed.
 So what makes it different? (update note: with the introduction at the beginning of 2015 of our higher voltage batteries, which are now 52 volts, with our 25 amp controller these systems provide peak power of over 1300 watts!).

 Looking at the pictures we see the inside of three different motors.
 The motor on the far left in the first picture is a standard small geared motor that many large distributors use.
 Beside it is the new hybrid geared motor (6.5″ diameter).
 Many Electric Bike Solutions’ customers are very satisfied with this new motor at just 36V for 900 watts of peak power.
 It does not go as fast as it does with a 52V battery, but still has great torque for hill climbing.
 If you are looking for a great boost for hills and wind and are okay with 18 mph top speed, at 36V this system is a great, cost effective, solution.

 The big motor pictured here (9″ diameter) next to the smaller geared motor is a gearless direct drive.
 It runs strictly off of the coils and magnets.
 Because it is larger with bigger coils it can handle higher voltages and amperage than the smaller geared motor (the geared motor also includes gears and smaller windings, as well as magnets).
 With a 48V battery the direct drive motor easily goes in the mid to high 20’s mph range.
 It has fewer moving parts.
 It is also heavier at 14 lbs with rim and spokes, and it has some resistance when just pedaling.

 Note: We have now discontinued the direct drive motor because of the success of our geared motors.